Send the link below via email or IMCopy

 Tying up a few loose ends...Some things you should know...

-You will never be alone with a Camper- Over The Wall have a 2 adult policy that means you must always be in eyeshot of another adult when with a Camper or a group of Campers.
+As part of our Safeguarding policy, you will never be alone with a Camper- Over The Wall have a 2 adult policy that means you must always be in eyeshot of another adult when with a Camper or a group of Campers.

 Camp is jam-packed with fun and activities, which can be physically exhausting.
 It is important that you arrive to Camp at your physical and emotional best so you can give your all to the Campers and also get the most out of your own experience.